ljharb/qs/README.md

 returned object.
 It will be used to switch to `iso-8859-1`/`utf-8` mode depending on how the checkmark is encoded.

+**Important**: When you specify both the `charset` option and the `utf8Sentinel` option, the `charset` will be overridden when the request contains a `utf8` parameter from which the actual charset can be deduced.
+In that sense the `charset` will behave as the default charset rather than the authoritative charset.

 ```javascript
 var detectedAsUtf8 = qs.parse('utf8=%E2%9C%93&a=%C3%B8', {
     charset: 'iso-8859-1',